 Death Valley Brewing

 Miles and miles of nothing and then there are two breweries and two restaurants within 2 miles of each other.
 Our next stop was Death Valley Brewing.
 Again because of COVID restrictions we had to sit outside, but this time the building provided a little break from the wind.
 Sally ordered a Pecan Porter that she liked.
-I ordered the Habanero Wheat that was amazing.
+I ordered the Habanero Wheat which was amazing.
 It has a kick from the habanero, but it is smooth and not bitter.
 We spent the afternoon chatting with people on the patio and we ordered a veggie pizza that was also great.
 I highly recommend stopping at this brewery if you are ever in the area.

 A Failed Camping Trip